techlib/celus/docs/install.rst

 This installation instructions manual is based on RHEL/CentOS 8.0 system.
 It should be possible to use it with only minor adjustments on other Linux systems as well.

-We recommend using a separate (virtual) machine for installation of Celus.
+We recommend using a separate (virtual) machine for installation of CELUS.
 The system is relatively self-contained, but there may be some system wide changes made during the installation that might conflict with other apps installed in parallel.
-For example, the system wide services ``celery`` and ``celerybeat`` will be created for `Celus`.
+For example, the system wide services ``celery`` and ``celerybeat`` will be created for `CELUS`.

-Please note that the install procedure is tailor made for deployment of Celus for the CzechELib consortium.
+Please note that the install procedure is tailor made for deployment of CELUS for the CzechELib consortium.
 It might require extra effort to make it work in different environment.
 In case you find something missing in the instructions, we welcome fixes - ideally in form of pull requests on `Github <https://github.com/techlib/celus/>`_.